ChrisJohns-me/chrisjohns.me/_posts/2024-02-23-icloud-for-windows-usb.md

 ## iCloud Drive

 1. In iCloud for Windows, Turn off iCloud Drive; it will have you remove all files via `Delete from PC`.

-1. Open the iCloud Drive folder location in Windows File Explorer, and delete the `iCloudDrive` folder.
+And in File Explorer, delete the `iCloudDrive`.

-1. Create a symbolic link by opening the Command Prompt and run the following (make sure to edit before running):
+2. Create a symbolic link by opening the Command Prompt and run the following (make sure to edit before running):

     ```sh
     mklink /J "C:\Users\chris\iCloudDrive" "D:\iCloudDrive"
     ```

-1. Create the `iCloudDrive` folder on the USB drive.
+3. Create the `iCloudDrive` folder on the USB drive.

-1. In iCloud for Windows, Turn on iCloud Drive and select the symbolic link as the location.
+4. In iCloud for Windows, Turn on iCloud Drive and select the symbolic link as the location.

 If iCloud for Windows starts mistakenly delete your iCloud Drive files, see [Recovering A Bad Sync](#recovering-a-bad-sync).